The sisters rise early. Coffee is available from 4:oo a.m.

 The day comes to a close with our Hymn to Mary.

 Maintenance for a spacious, long-established, beautiful building like ours can be never-ending, so we become handy at doing many things.
 We help in the kitchen and refectory (our dining room), laundry and, of course, there is always housecleaning.
-Poor Clares are of the working class, so all the sisters’ skills are used to maintain the monastery in the Altar Bread Dept., Liturgical Vestment Dept., Sewing Room, and our little lobby Gift Shoppe.
+Poor Clares are of the working class, so all the sisters’ skills are used to maintain the monastery in the Altar Bread Dept., Liturgical Vestment Dept., Sewing Room, and our Little Shoppe.

 A receptionist has to be available for our busy phone lines, and she also turns out many computerized calligraphy cards each day.
 People call to ask for our prayers or to request prayer remembrance cards sent out to family and friends for various occasions.
 Sister Secretary answers steady correspondence from all over the country.
 Sister Archivist preserves our long and graced history.
 Sister Librarian keeps our library filled with good books.

 To a great degree much of what we do depends on the talents our sisters bring us.
-Our Poor Clare RN provides around the clock care as needed.
+Our Poor Clare RN provides around-the-clock care as needed.
 We take turns cooking; we each seem to have a specialty or two we enjoy making.
 We certainly appreciate our two organists who accompany us in our singing.
 Our sacristan keeps flowers on our adoration altar and everything in our choir and public chapels looking special.
 Our resident “Green thumbs” cultivate flowers for our altars.